The Library's Start

 After his death, the Board of Education received a $150,000 bequest to purchase works of art for this room.
 It was decided that the proper climate was not available to preserve works of art so the property adjoining the library on the east was purchased and the Muskegon Museum of Art was built with Hackley’s bequest money.

 The Lower Level

 As you return to the grand entrance, take the elevator or follow the marble-walled staircase to the library’s lower level.
-Here you will find the local history, genealogy and periodicals collections.
-Indexes for much of the Muskegon Chronicle and to other resources of Muskegon history are in these rooms along with extensive microfilm collections of newspapers, Magazines, and census records.
+Here you will find the program and meeting rooms.

 Converted to public use in 1935, this room housed the Muskegon Junior College book collection until 1963.
 At that time, the college built its own library facility on Quarterline Road.